-6 Each hardware partition or blade is a separate physical hardware system, and, therefore, a separate server.
+&lt;sup>6 Each hardware partition or blade is a separate physical hardware system, and, therefore, a separate server.

-7 In Figure 13, the desktop PC is running on virtualization technology.
-For clarity, since this is not the subject demonstrated in this illustration, the licenses necessary to allow for multiple instances of Windows 8 Enterprise are not shown.
+&lt;sup>7 In Figure 13, the desktop PC is running on virtualization technology.
+For clarity, since this is not the subject demonstrated in this illustration, the licenses necessary to allow for multiple instances of Windows 10 Enterprise are not shown.

-8 The multiplexing rule applies to CALs, even with virtualization technology.
+&lt;sup>8 The multiplexing rule applies to CALs, even with virtualization technology.
 In Figure 13, if servers A and B are used to pool access for multiple devices or users, each of those end users and devices requires a CAL.
-Please see "Multiplexing" in the Universal License Terms of the PUR.
+Please see "Multiplexing" in the Universal License Terms of the Product Terms.